 Praying must be done in faith (James 5:15, James 1:6-8).
 Jesus said if we have faith we can move mountains (Mark 11:22-24).
 Below are some things that will help to build and strengthen our faith.

 - Be sure you are divinely directed (1 John 5:14-15).
 Elijah was filled with faith because he knew he was in God’s will and acting according to His word.

-- Read the word (Romans 10:17).
-Time in the Word of God helps build and strengthen our faith.
-Read and study it.
+- Read the Word (Romans 10:17).
+Time in the Word of God helps build and strengthen our faith – read and study the Bible.

 - Meditate (Psalm 1:2-3 and Joshua 1:8).
 We need more than a casual reading of the scriptures.
 We must spend time not only reading the Word but meditating on it.
 This means we take a passage, verse or phrase and toss it over and over in our mind, letting it sink deep within our spirit.
 This will build and strengthen our faith.

 - Use your imagination (John 5:17 and 19).
 See God doing what you’re praying for and see it as a completed and done deal.
 Jesus saw what the Father was doing in the spiritual realm before He did anything and then acted accordingly.
 If we really believe something our imagination will be stirred and our imagination will stir our faith.